Sabicool/Medicine/02 Rotations/Common Ward Calls/Hypotension.md

 	- The patient may be pale, agitated and sweaty
 - A to E assessment
 	- **A**irway clear?
 Consider intubation and roll patient into the left lateral decubitus position to avoid aspiration; remove loose-fitting dentures
-	- **B**reathing: Tachypnoea is co,mmon and may indicate lactic acidosis secondary to tissue hypoperfusion, acute LVF or underlying PE, pneumothorax or cardiac tamponade
+	- **B**reathing: Tachypnoea is common and may indicate lactic acidosis secondary to tissue hypoperfusion, acute LVF or underlying PE, pneumothorax or cardiac tamponade
 	- **C**ardiovascular: Measure supine blood pressure in *both* arms
 		- Automated NIBP is notriously inaccurate; retake blood pressure manually
 		- *Pulse Pressure?*